This is is the start of our coverage of FFU’s “Season 2.” If you’re interested in the anime itself, our coverage of that

 Most of my information on this subject comes a defunct fansite called the Makenshi Shrine, run by the mod of defunct LiveJournal community the_comodeen.
 As per the Makenshi Shrine’s pre-written request, I’ve linked the site’s main page rather than the content pages, but most of the info you’ll want to see can be found on the pages “FF:U Translation File” and “FF:U Before Script.”
 I’ve also tapped the Photobucket account of a user named soiruichi, who hosted the images for The Makenshi Shrine, and may have been its operator.
 Most of the pertinent information from The Makenshi Shrine comes, in turn, from a user named Ai No Kareshi (“Ai’s Boyfriend,” no comment) at someplace called “the FF-U Forums.”
 I don’t know much about these forums, as they’re sadly not linked, not even a dead link.

 Now, before we get started, I’m going to have to remind you that these summaries were put out by fans.
 Normally I have good faith in fan efforts, but since I’m one of the only people who have read this stuff in the past seventeen years, I admit there might be a certain… shall we say… “lack of rigour” on this particular subject.
 If it turns out I’m summarizing Ai No Kareshi’s long-forgotten fanfics, well, that’s yolk in my eyes.
-Don’t get me wrong: I wouldn’t be summarizing this “Season 2” stuff if I didn’t have some confidence in its authenticity.
+But don’t get me wrong!
+I wouldn’t be summarizing this “Season 2” stuff if I didn’t have some confidence in its authenticity.
 The content matches up perfectly with promotional material that I can comprehend (like official art), everyone is perfectly in-character, and it picks up some easily missed plot hints from the original that make it feel like the original authors were probably involved (and if they weren’t, we’re at least covering a quality fanfic!).
 It even has a similar authorial feel to the first season, which is hard to duplicate, especially considering FFU wasn’t… *cough* wasn’tverywellwritten.